 2. Review of Literature

 Only a few cases have been reported in the last three decades.
 Two cases of particular note were identified in children.
-Dahshan and Donovan described the case of a 13 years old girl with short gut syndrome who became intoxicated after ingesting carbohydrates.
+Dahshan and Donovan described the case of a 13-year-old girl with short gut syndrome who became intoxicated after ingesting carbohydrates.
 She had been placed in a rehabilitation facility with no access to alcohol.
 Aspirates from her small intestines grew Candida glabrata and Saccharomyces cerevisiae.
 After treatment with fluconazole, the symptoms resolved.
-The other case was a 3 years old girl with short bowel syndrome who became intoxicated after ingesting a carbohydrate-rich fruit drink.
+The other case was a 3-year-old girl with short bowel syndrome who became intoxicated after ingesting a carbohydrate-rich fruit drink.
 Cultures from the gastric fluids demonstrated Candida kefyr and Saccharomyces cerevisiae.
 Again a course of fluconazole eliminated the symptoms.

 Hunnisett and Howard proposed a clinical test in 1990 to test for dietary fermentation.
 Subjects suspected of gut fermentation syndrome were given a fasting glucose challenge of 5 Gm glucose orally.
 One gram of glucose was given in a hardened gelatin capsule to ensure passage into the duodenum.
 Blood glucose levels and blood ethanol levels were measured at 1 hour.
 Fasting blood alcohol levels were zero in nearly all subjects but 61% of the 510 subjects showed an increase in blood alcohol levels on the average of 2.5 mg/dl (range 1.0 - 7.0 mg/dl).
 This compared to near zero blood alcohol levels in the control group given the same challenge.
 Eaton also summarized the phenomenon of gut fermentation with the above proposed diagnostic methods.